RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 ## Oauth2 O365

 Create documentation on how to use oauth2 o365 authentication service with Rocket.Chat.
 You can find info on this issue <https://github.com/RocketChat/Rocket.Chat/issues/6809>

-## Custom Fields

-Create documentation on how to add custom fields to Rocket.Chat and how they work.